-District employees are held to a high standard of professionalism, especially when it comes to comes to employee-student interactions.
+District employees are held to a high standard of professionalism, especially when it comes to comes to employeestudent interactions.
 Actions by a District employee towards a student that would constitute bullying if the act had been performed by a student shall result in disciplinary action, up to and including termination.
 This policy governs bullying directed towards students and is not applicable to adult on adult interactions.
 Therefore, this policy does not apply to interactions between employees.
 Employees may report workplace conflicts to their supervisor.
+In addition to any disciplinary actions, the District shall take appropriate steps to remedy the effects resulting from bullying.